WGUNDERWOOD/motifcluster/README.md

 ### License

 This repository
-and its included R and Python packages are all licensed under
+and its included R, Python and Julia packages are all licensed under
 [GPLv3](http://gplv3.fsf.org/).